reustle/reustle/_posts/2018-02-15-japan-in-ny.md

 ---
 title: Japan in New York
 permalink: /japan-in-new-york.html
-layout: post
+layout: basic-post
 ---

-Here are some misc Japan related resources around New York.
+I have lived in New York and Tokyo for a few years each.
+WHere are some misc Japan related resources around New York to get your Japan fix.

 ## Organizations